CPF Calculator: Project Your Balance, Retirement Sum & CPF LIFE Payout

 expand_more

 The CPF Retirement Sums for members turning 55 in 2026 are: Basic Retirement Sum (BRS) S$110,200, Full Retirement Sum (FRS) S$220,400, and Enhanced Retirement Sum (ERS) S$440,800.
-These amounts increase annually to account for inflation and rising living costs.
+The sums are cohort-based — the amounts above apply to the 2026 cohort, and the figures are raised for each later cohort to keep pace with living costs.
+Once you turn 55, the sum set for your cohort is the one that applies to you; it does not rise afterwards.

 How is CPF split between OA, SA, and MA?